 The cryptographically trusted agent of DRM systems inside browsers is the Content Decryption Module (CDM).
 The CDM works by receiving the content keys from the remote DRM License Server.
 The Content Decryption Module then uses the content keys to decode encrypted videos for playback.
 Streaming media applications use the EME API to enable communication between the Content Decryption Module (CDM) and the DRM License Server.

 Encrypted Media Extensions is an open-source API.
-In this blog we go into the details of how EME works, how DRM ensures revenue security for content creators, and the contentious debate about DRM and what it signifies for user security and privacy.
+In this blog, we go into the details of how EME works, how DRM solution ensures revenue security for content creators and the contentious debate about DRM and what it signifies for user security and privacy.

 Encrypted Media Extensions API and DRM Systems